vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 Since this podcast has only a small number of different elements on the page, here is the `Mechanize::Page` that get’s returned from github.com.
-It has a bigger variety for you to take a look at.
-Take a look!
+It has a bigger variety of content to take a look at.
 I think this is important to get a feel for.

 #### **Output github.com**